yizhouf743/TILE/README.md

 This is the project for the work: "TILE: Input Structure Optimization for Neural Networks to Accelerate Secure Inference".
 The codes are still under developments, and should not be used in any security sensitive product.

+# Content:
+EzPC: A framework that help to covert pytorch code to HE-friendly cpp code.

+Pytorch:

 # Notes:
 We are using model pruning technologies from the paper: "MOSAIC: A Prune-and-Assemble Approach for Efficient Model Pruning in Privacy-Preserving Deep Learning".
 We are not showing the code related to this paper, as it is not publicly available.
 We will update this section once their code becomes publicly accessible.